divyanshu2003singh/Travel-Agency-Management-System/README.md

 **Installation:**

-1. Clone the repository: `git clone https://github.com/your_username/travel-agency-management.git`
+1. Clone the repository: `git clone https://github.com/divyanshu2003singh/Travel-Agency-Management-System.git`
 2. Open the project in your Java IDE.
-3. Compile the project.
+3. Compile the project using `javac Main.java`.
-4. Run the Main class.
+4. Run the Main class using `java Main`.

 **Usage:**